Rahulsingh-128/VRV_Security_Project/README.md

 # Role Based Access Control (...still in dev mode...)

-This is a Role Based Access Control application using Nodejs, Express, Passport Js, etc.
+This project is a Role-Based Access Control (RBAC) system built with Node.js, Express, and Passport.js, providing a strong foundation for applications that require secure authentication and authorization mechanisms.

-You can use this application as the starting point for whatever project you are going to build which needs authentication and authorization.
+Key Highlights:

-For authentication we have only Email & Password option but other authentication options using OAuth/OAuth2.0 like Google, Facebook, Apple, GitHub, etc, can be easily incorporated.
+User Authentication: Currently supports Email & Password login.
+Additional authentication methods such as OAuth/OAuth2.0 (Google, Facebook, GitHub, Apple, etc.) can be easily integrated if needed.

-The application is based on the **MVC pattern** i.e. Model View Controller.
+Access Control: Implements role-based permissions to ensure users can only access authorized resources.

-**Mongoose** is used as an ORM for MongoDB for storing Users in Database.
+Scalable Architecture: Designed using the MVC (Model-View-Controller) structure for improved code organization and scalability.

-**Passport JS** is used for local(email, password) authentication.
+Database Support: Uses MongoDB with Mongoose as an ORM for efficient user data management.

-The application is _almost_ **production ready**.
+Authentication Library: Leverages Passport.js for seamless local authentication.

 ---